0xpiweb/MyBarter/DOCS/TRD.md

     * **Pure Token Swaps:** 0.5% commission via Pyth/Chainlink Price Oracles.
 * **Trade Constraints:** Restricted to Asset-for-Asset swaps; MyBarter does not support NFT-for-Stablecoin (Marketplace) transactions.

+ #### 2.3.1 Anti-Exploit Measures (Fee Integrity)

+- **Verification Requirement**: The flat $2.00 "Bundle" fee only applies to trades involving at least one NFT from a Whitelisted Collection.

+- **Dust Protection**: If an NFT is unverified or has a floor price below a "Dust Threshold" (0.1 AVAX), the trade is treated as a Pure Token Swap, and a 0.5% commission is applied to the total token value.

+- **Oracle Validation**: Use Pyth/Chainlink to verify token values and ensure the 0.5% fee accurately reflects the market price of the "Cash Kicker."

 ### 2.4 Notification Engine
 * **In-App:** Real-time toast notifications for offer events.
 * **Social Trigger:** Automated X-bot tagging the counterparty when a trade is "Locked" in the vault.